-Fruits and vegetables are rich in the vitamins and minerals that help your body stay healthy and help you feel good.
+Fruits and vegetables are rich in essential vitamins and minerals, beneficial plant compounds called polyphenols, fiber, and water.
 One way to eat your produce is juicing, or extracting the liquid from fruits and vegetables with a specially designed machine.
-For many busy people, drinking fruits and vegetables is a convenient way to increase daily servings of produce (like apples, spinach, and oranges).
-InsideTracker can tell you which fruits and vegetables have the optimal mix of nutrients for your individual needs.
-But does drinking juice really offer the same health benefits that you get from consuming whole foods?
+Juicing can be a convenient way to increase daily servings of produce (like apples, spinach, and oranges).
+But does drinking juice really offer the same health benefits that you get from consuming the whole food?

 What is a “whole food”?

 A whole food hasn’t been processed.
-In nature, fruits and vegetables are perfect whole foods because they contain only one ingredient—themselves.
+Fruits and vegetables are are great examples of whole foods, because, well, you eat the whole food.
 No nutrition label is needed for foods like apples, kale, and carrots.
-Fruits and vegetables have the nutrients and fiber that the body needs and can utilize.
 However, juice is only part of a whole food that has been processed (or separated) using a machine, so it cannot be considered a whole food.

 What’s the difference between juicing and blending?

 When you make juice, you’re extracting the pulp of vegetables and fruits, leaving behind a juice in a smooth liquid state.
 Conversely, blending is just simply combining all the ingredients that you place in your blender, which results in a smoothie that contains all the pulp, fiber, liquid, and nutrients.
 Smoothies are much heavier than juices, so they also keep you fuller for longer.
 Whole foods can be difficult to chew and some vegetables don’t taste good when they are consumed raw—blending your fruits and vegetables can solve this problem!